AdobeDocs/commerce-cloud-service.en/help/user/configure/environments.md

 ---
 # Environments

+Placeholder for environment concepts.

 ## Production and Staging environments

+>[!NOTE]
+>
-You must create a Production and Staging environment before you can configure a production pipeline.
+>You must create a Production and Staging environment before you can configure a production pipeline.